 No-pull harnesses can be very beneficial but should be used as training tools.
 They are not special harnesses that will miraculously teach your dog to stop pulling entirely.

-For your dog to actually benefit from the training and learn how to act correctly on a walk, it is essential to incorporate loose leash walking into your training sessions.
+For your dog to benefit from the training and learn how to act correctly on a walk, it is essential to incorporate loose leash walking into your training sessions.

-With the leash attached, make sure that it always remains loose and not tightly pulled.
-This will allow your dog to have their freedom and comfort while ensuring that you have complete control over the walk.
+With the leash attached, ensure it always remains loose and not tightly pulled.
+This will give your dog freedom and comfort while providing complete control over the walk.

 No Pull Harness- Not a Miracle Cure

-The Best No Pull Dog Harness can only do so much and is not a miracle worker – they will not magically train your dog on their own.
+Even if you have a great harness or the best dog lead to stop pulling, there’s only so much they can do and they’re not a miracle worker – they will not magically train your dog on their own.
 Instead, it is up to you to use your easy walk harness wisely – making sure to actively train your dog with it, rather than depending on it to train your dog.

 Do no pull harnesses work?

 As long as they are correctly fitted and used as a training tool, yes, no-pull dog harnesses can work very well.
-Do dogs grow out of pulling, yes but it is essential to use positive words, reinforcement and loose-leash training with the harness to ensure that your dog is properly trained.
+Do dogs grow out of pulling?
+Yes, but it is essential to use positive words, reinforcement and loose-leash training with the harness to ensure your dog is adequately trained.

 Do I need a double-ended lead?

-A double-ended lead can be very beneficial for people who exercise with their dogs or who need to stop a large dog from pulling.
+A double-ended lead can be very beneficial for training or owners who need to stop a large dog from pulling.

 Training your dog not to pull on a lead can take a long time.
 It takes hours and hours of consistent training, care, and patience.

 There is no doubt that we know now just how damaging these kinds of collars can be and how cruel they are.
-There are better ways of controlling your dog than choking them or hurting them with a prong collar.
+There are better ways to control your dog than choking it or hurting it with a prong collar.

-Now you know a little bit about how no-pull harnesses work, it’s time to find a perfect fit for your own dog’s shoulders!
+Now you know a little bit about how no-pull harnesses work, it’s time to find a perfect fit for your dog!